do2blehelix/the-ml-handbook/content/handbook/statistics/3-distributions.md

 ## Binomial Distribution

-Discrete distribution used in statistics.
-Only counts 2 states typically 0 and 1.
+A binomial distribution is a discrete distribution used in statistics.
+It only counts 2 states typically 0 and 1.

 ## Uniform Distribution

-Consists of similar values throughout
+The uniform distribution consists of similar values throughout.

 ## Skewed Distribution